tomeratia11/ML_BreastCancer_Classification/README.md

 # ML_BreastCancer_Classification

-A supervised learning project for classifying breast cancer tumors (benign/malignant) using the **Breast Cancer Wisconsin dataset**.
+A supervised learning assignment for classifying breast cancer tumors (benign/malignant) using the **Breast Cancer Wisconsin dataset**.
 The project explores different classification algorithms, model selection strategies, and includes bonus work with feature selection and SVM.

 ## 📂 Dataset